casper-network/docs-1.5.X/source/docs/casper/concepts/glossary/G.md

 ## Gas cost {#gas-cost}

 Gas cost is the amount of gas consumed during the processing cycles that execute a transaction on the network.
-It is directly correlated with the amount of computer processing a validator needs to provide in order to execute a transaction.
+It is directly correlated with the amount of computer processing a validator needs to provide to execute a transaction.

 ## Gas price {#gas-price}